 Signs Your Dog Is Constipated

-Spotting constipation in your dog requires knowing what’s normal for them, since bowel movements vary between individual dogs.
+Spotting constipation in your dog can be tricky since bowel movements can vary between individuals.

-You’ll want to watch for physical signs during your walks, like straining without producing stool, passing small hard pellets, or taking an unusually long time in their usual bathroom spot.
+Things to watch for on your walks include straining without producing stool, passing small hard pellets, or taking a particularly long time in their usual bathroom spot.

-Your dog’s behavior at home can also clue you in, especially if they’re showing discomfort through restlessness, loss of appetite, or a tucked tail when they’d normally be wagging it.
+Your dog’s behavior at home may give you clues, too.
+Some of the more obvious signs include restlessness, a loss of appetite, and a tucked tail (when your dog would normally be wagging it).

 Physical Signs to Look For During and After Walks

-One of the easiest ways to catch constipation early is by watching your dog during their daily bathroom routine.
-You’ll notice several telltale signs that something’s not quite right with their digestive system.
+One of the easiest ways to catch constipation early is to pay attention to your dog and their bathroom routine.
+You may notice some telltale signs that something is wrong with their tummy.

 During walks, look for these physical indicators:

-- Straining or hunching for extended periods without producing stool
+- Straining or hunching for a long time without producing stool

 - Circling repeatedly in the same spot, unable to defecate comfortably